 Booking the date

-If you decide to go ahead, I will then send you my standard contract and ask you to secure the date with your deposit.
-This will then be marked as unavailable to other couples.
-I will also send you some questions to get your creative ideas flowing.
+Once you decide to go ahead, I will send you my standard contract and ask you to book the date with your deposit.
+I will also send you some questions to help get your creative ideas flowing.

 We meet up in person to plan your ceremony

 I will meet you at a location of your choice where we will spend approximately two hours going through your initial plans and ideas for your ceremony in detail.
 I will also ask you lots of questions about yourselves and your interests to get to know you as individuals.

 I don’t expect that you will know everything that you want to include in your ceremony at this point, for example, which readings or music you want to incorporate.
 I can make suggestions to help you get started if necessary.

 Your vows are one of the highlights of the ceremony and I and will explain the different ways that you can do this.

 Your family and friends can also be involved as much as you wish, perhaps during symbolic acts or gestures readings.

 None of this is obligatory, but it might give you some inspiration.